 I promise you can get it together, but not if you hide out.
 It won’t fix itself, and the longer you wait, the worse it will get. [*9]

 And you just know that this is the time someone will stop by.

 The Clean House Conclusion

 So next time you’re faced with an overwhelmingly wrecked home, you have a plan.
-You’ll know how to conquer the chaos and start cleaning when you’re paralyzed by your messy house.
+You’ll know how to conquer the chaos and start cleaning when you’re paralyzed and overwhelmed by your messy house.
 Just:

 - Focus on the parts you can see first.

 - Lightly clean the surface yuck, one step at a time.

 - Release perfectionism and its flip side, procrastination/neglect.